Shady Rest Country Club: History

+Golf

 A 2340 yard 9-hole golf course was built in 1900 by the Westfield Country Club.
 It was designed by David Smith Hunter, a Scottish golf professional.
 It is now a 2247 yard long course with a par of 33.
 The course contributes to the NRHP listing.

-Tournaments
+The course rating is 31.7, with a slope rating of 114 from the blue tees.
+The property includes the historic Shady Rest Clubhouse, a Pro Shop (located inside the building to the left of Shady Rest Clubhouse), and a Pavilion.